 In the fall of 1977, the Long Spruce reservoir was impounded, and as expected, the ice front progression in the ensuing winter was markedly slower than in previous years.
-The winter was very mild, and the ice front only reached the foot of the rapids below the Limestone cofferdam. and did not progress through the diversion channel.
+The winter was very mild, and the ice front only reached the foot of the rapids below the Limestone cofferdam and did not progress through the diversion channel.
 The maximum water level was approximately el 65 m, or only about 5 m of staging above open water conditions.

-In the spring of 1978, even though the ice did not reach its maximum potential thickness, considerable volumes were left stranded in the area where work was to resume on the downstream leg of the cofferdam.
+In the spring of 1975, even though the ice did not reach its maximum potential thickness, considerable volumes were left stranded in the area where work was to resume on the downstream leg of the cofferdam.
 The ice delayed the resumption of work until early July.
 Fortunately, the construction schedule was reasonably flexible in that final year and the downstream leg was still completed before the onset of winter.

-by 1978, the decision to postpone construction of the Limestone plant has been made by Manitoba Hyono, and the ensuing winter was the first of many through which the cofferder was to remain.
+By 1978, the decision to postpone construction of the Limestone plant has been made by Maritoba Hydro, and the ensuing winter was the first of many through which the cofferdam was to remain.

-Suring the construction of the cofferdam, the crest leve' was purposeby choser to be approximately 2 m lower than the maximum level indicat-ec by the hydraulic model tests.
-The logic behind this was as follow:

-. while the conducter model indicated clearly that the ide could read the lifestore site is mich to late winter, there wo still some un-certainty as to whether the NDE front could progress writteen past the site the 10 km recessary to generate the maximum levels predict-ed by the pode overtopping by a metre or so before construction of the plant began would not likely cause any significant damage topping up by 1 to 2 m could be done later prior to the start of construction if it was proven necessary.
+During the construction of the cofferdam, the crest level was purposely chosen to be approximately 2 m lower than the maximum level indicated by the hydraulic model tests.
+The logic behind this was as follows while the computer model indicated cleanly that the sce could react the linestone site in much to late winter, there was still some un-certainty as it whether the its front could progress withear past the site the 10 km necessary to paperate the maximum levels precide-ed by the model. overtopping by a metre or so before construction of the plant began would not likely cause any significant damage topping up by 1 to 2 m could be done later prior to the start of construction if it was proven necessary.
 Thus, if it was not necessary, there would be some saving in cost of the cofferdam construction.